Manish-ghildiyal/BookMania/README.md

-This project is based on selling and renting books and much more
+This project is based on Web Development where you can sell and rent books and much more.